Edge-project-team/Flaskapplication/README.md

 ![image](https://github.com/Edge-project-team/Flaskapplication/assets/106774025/89c07232-8344-43b3-9e8b-948613595f94)

-# differance between mono version and distributed version
+# Difference between monoversion and distributed version
 The mono version is quicker to develop, but it can face scalability issues and relies on a stable internet connection for efficient speech recognition.

 On the other hand, the distributed version offers improved performance scalability and reduced wait times.
 However, it demands more time initially for development and deployment setup due to its complexity and coordination needs.
 It's important to note that the distributed version also requires a reliable internet connection, but it effectively addresses performance requirements.